u0078867/ulema-ul-analyzer/README.md

 U.L.E.M.A.:

-1.0.7 (January 2014 expected):
+1.1.0 (January 2014 expected):
-- Possibility to read a single calibration file where markers are placed directly on anatomical landmarks
+- Possibility to read a single calibration file where markers are placed directly on anatomical landmarks ...
+DONE
-- Possibility to perform functional axis calibration
+- Possibility to perform functional axis calibration ...
+IN PROGRESS
-- Patch nutshell tutorial with suggested fixes
+- Patch nutshell tutorial with suggested fixes ...
+TO START

 Report generator:

 1.2 (January 2014 expected):
-- Add coordination plots for reports
+- Add coordination plots for reports ...
+TO START

 **What's new**